 Azusa Asahina is another member of the set of triplets.
 He’s a voice actor like Tsubaki, although he’s calmer in demeanor than Tsubaki.
 Azusa also develops feelings for Ema, and he and Tsubaki end up getting into a bit of contest to see who can win her over first.

 Natsume Asahina is the third of the triplets, and he’s the CEO of a game company that makes one of Ema’s favorite games.
 He is the only one of the brothers to not live in the condo.
 He also develops romantic feelings for Ema.

 Louis Asahina is a hairdresser, and it turns out that he is also able to understand Juli the squirrel.
 After Ema learns that she is adopted, Louis talks to her and admits that he was adopted by Miwa Asahina.

 Subaru Asahina is a college sophomore who is very athletic and is on his school’s basketball team.
 He is one of the brothers who develops romantic feelings for Ema.

 Iori Asahina is a high school senior and has a vast knowledge of flowers and what they mean.
-It turns out that he has romantic feelings for Ema, but he’s more subtle about his feelings than the other brothers who are in love with her.
+It turns out that he has romantic feelings for Ema, but he shows his interest in subtle ways in comparison to the other brothers who are in love with her.

-Yusuke Asahina is a classmate of Ema’s before she moves into the condo, and has had a crush on her for a while.
+Yusuke Asahina is a classmate of Ema’s before she moves into the condo and he has had a crush on her for a while.
 He’s a nice guy, but also a bit of a delinquent.